Chart Color Schemes

 Waramanga has seen below average employment performance when compared to national benchmarks

-However, accommodation & food services had limited presence with 4.7% employment compared to the regional average of 6.5%.
-The predominantly residential area appears to offer limited local employment opportunities, as suggested by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment increased by 1.4%, while labour force increased by 1.0%, causing the unemployment rate to fall by 0.4 percentage points.
-In comparison, the Australian Capital Territory recorded employment growth of 1.4%, labour force growth of 1.2%, with unemployment falling by 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Waramanga.
-These projections suggest that national employment should expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Waramanga's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Leading employment industries among residents were public administration & safety, health care & social assistance, and professional & technical services.
+Accommodation & food services had limited presence with 4.7% employment compared to the regional average of 6.5%.
+The predominantly residential area appeared to offer limited local employment opportunities, as indicated by the ratio of Census working population to resident population.
+Over the 12 months to December 2025, employment increased by 0.4% while labour force grew by 1.1%, causing the unemployment rate to rise by 0.7 percentage points, according to AreaSearch's analysis of SALM and ABS data aggregated from broader statistical areas.
+In comparison, the Australian Capital Territory recorded employment growth of 0.9%, labour force growth of 1.2%, with unemployment rising by 0.3 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Waramanga.
+These projections, covering five and ten-year periods, suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
+However, growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Waramanga's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment